Moomuz/skills-communicate-using-markdown/index.md

 | Syntax | Output |
 | --- | --- |
 | \<ins>This text is underlined\</ins> | <ins>This text is underlined</ins> |

+### Quoting Text
+You can use this formatting to point out information you are outsourcing.
+In the context of discussion posts, you can also use this when quote replying to someone else's message.

+#### Syntax
+\> This text is quoted
+#### Output
+> This text is quoted

+### Quoting Code
+There are two ways of quoting code:
+ 1. Inline = quoting text within a line of text
+ 2. Code block = quoting multiple lines of code

+### Inline
+Inline quoting of text is especially useful in cases where you want to highlight functions/commands or mention keyboard shortcuts

+#### Syntax
+\`git status\`
+#### Output
+`git status`